Admiral Sir Thomas Button (1565-1634)

 Over the period from 1621 to his death in 1634 Button continued in his role as the Admiral of the Narrow Seas, supporting those on land and sea from the threats of raids, and from the smuggling and piracy that was rife.
 In carrying out this work he generally had two vessels at his command and in those days victualling and maintenance of the vessels were the responsibility of the commander and the Admiralty.

 A particular feature of his responsibility was to protect the interests of the Newfoundland fleet each year on its trip out and back to Newfoundland.
 The potential for piracy was ever present and with hundreds of small vessels plying the route, mostly from English ports, but also some from Ireland, there was a steady opportunity for pirates to rob the owners, the seamen and their merchant backers.

-Button was lauded by some commentators earlier in his career for his having rid the Narrow Seas of pirates; no mean feat when not only English, Welsh and Irish pirates were at work on the coast but also French and Spanish pirates, and Barbary pirates and corsairs.
-Towards the end of his career there were increasing difficulties with the Admiralty about how he conducted his affairs.
+Towards the end of Button’s career there were increasing disagreements with the Admiralty about how he conducted his affairs.
 In 1631 when he should have been at sea and on watch with his sister vessel, he was in fact back home in Cardiff and the ship docked, which prevented him and his vessel and its crew taking any part in searching for the Barbary Pirates who raided Baltimore in western Ireland, carrying away as captives 111 people (English settlers and Irish people, men women and children) to slavery in North Africa.
-He may have profited from the prizes captured by pirates that were sold to local dignitaries in Ireland.
+He was also thought to have profited from prizes captured by pirates that were sold to local dignitaries in Ireland.